Become a planner or upgrade your credentials with a 100% online degree.

 What You'll Study (Course Structure)

-Jobs include the design of new suburbs, coastal development, creating energy-efficient housing, and introducing new public transport services.
+The jobs are fascinating and rewarding, which is why the field is attractive.
+They include the design of new suburbs, coastal development, creating energy-efficient housing, and introducing new public transport services.
 You may work as a consultant or employee for local councils, state planning authorities, other government agencies, property developers and other private companies.

 Planners balance many objectives and constraints in managing a project.
 These include aesthetics, functionality, social value, the environment, budgets, and regulatory compliance.